tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 enrichment methods are introduced as well.
 These statistical FEA methods assess whether functional annotation terms are over-represented in a query gene set.
-In case of so called over-represention analysis (ORA) methods, such as Fisher’s exact and hypgeometric distribution tests, the query is usually a list of unranked gene identifiers (Falcon and Gentleman 2007).
+In case of so called over-represention analysis (ORA) methods, such as Fisher’s exact and hypergeometric distribution tests, the query is usually a list of unranked gene identifiers (Falcon and Gentleman 2007).
 In contrast to this, Gene Set Enrichment Analysis (GSEA) algorithms use as query a score ranked lists (*e.g.* all genes profiled by an assay) and assess whether annotation categories are